-For each of our current and prior research and development programs, we incur direct external, personnel related and other research and development costs.
-Direct external expenses primarily consist of costs paid to outside parties to perform laboratory studies, develop manufacturing processes and manufacture raw materials and clinical trial drug materials, conduct and manage clinical trials, and provide advice and consultation for scientific and clinical strategies.
-For the year ended December 31, 2015, direct external expenses also included our proportionate share of research and development costs incurred by Janssen under the imetelstat collaboration.
+During the years ended December 31, 2016, 2015 and 2014, imetelstat was the sole research and development program we supported.
+For the imetelstat research and development program, we incur direct external, personnel related and other research and development costs.
+For the years ended December 31, 2016 and 2015, direct external expenses primarily consisted of our proportionate share of research and development costs incurred by Janssen under the Collaboration Agreement.
+For the year ended December 31, 2014, direct external expenses primarily consisted of costs paid to outside parties to perform laboratory studies, develop manufacturing processes and manufacture raw materials and clinical trial drug materials, conduct and manage clinical trials, and provide advice and consultation for scientific and clinical strategies.
 Personnel related expenses primarily consist of salaries and wages, stock-based compensation, payroll taxes and benefits for Geron employees involved with ongoing research and development efforts.
-Other research and development expenses primarily consist of laboratory supplies, research related overhead associated with leasing, operating and maintaining our facilities and equipment depreciation and maintenance.
-All of these costs apply to current and historical clinical programs and historical programs and discovery research efforts.
-A product candidate is designated a clinical candidate once an investigational new drug application has been filed with the FDA, or a similar filing with regulatory agencies outside the United States, for the purpose of commencing clinical trials in humans.
-Preclinical programs included product candidates undergoing toxicology, pharmacology, metabolism and efficacy studies and manufacturing process development required before testing in humans can commence.
+Other research and development expenses primarily consist of research related overhead associated with allocated expenses for rent and maintenance of facilities and other supplies.